Date of Award:

 Cache County, Utah was used as a study area to apply these methods as a representative community of the western U.S. Residential parcels were measured for each metric.
 A K-means cluster analysis assign each parcel to one of 50 groups based on metric measurement similarities.
 The 10 most widely used groups contained 87% of the residential parcels in Cache County.
 These groups represented urban forms with distinct identifiable characteristics such as Agricultural residential, urban sprawl, historic plat patterns, and evolved versions each.

 Peaden, Stephen J., "Classification of Urban Forms and Their Relationship with Vegetation Cover in Cache County, Utah" (2019).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7678.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .